5 Tips for Recruiting Gen Z

 2. Video Media/Formatting is Important

 Generation Z loves videos – watching them and filming too!
-Use videos to convey your message to Gen Z professionals.
+Use videos to convey your message to Gen Z professionals without any skill gaps.
 Don’t just use video ads when launching an online social media campaign or building your company’s online presence – use it in recruiting as well!

 Videos are awesome to give your future employees a good idea of what you’re like.
 Showcase your current team right away and give them a virtual tour of the office, tell them what you’re like and how you spend time between tasks and projects, what you’re fighting for and what you value the most.